etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Dataset.md

-    ant export.database
+    ./gradlew export.database

-##  Packaging a Module
+##  Publishing a Module

-The last step in the process is to package the module and distribute across to the end user.
+The last step in the process is to publish the module and distribute across to the end user.

-To package a module, execute the command `ant package.module -Dmodule=modulename` , where modulename is the Java package name of the module.

-So in the case of the how-to module, the command would be:

-    ant package.module -Dmodule=org.openbravo.howto
+For a detailed guide on how to do so, visit [How to Publish Modules to a GitHub Repository](how-to-publish-modules-to-github-repository.md)

 ##  Examples